mxmln-io/maxthecreator/README.md

-# maxthecreator
+# mxmln.io

-This is a website for my small barber business built using React.
+This is a landing page built using React.
 The website is designed to provide information about both my business and personal ventures.
-The website also allows users to schedule appointments with the barber shop.

 ## Installation